secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 - share new channels
 - highlight learning from specific users

 The discover page is also curated based on the user.
-For example, if a carousel appears on the discover page that includes private groups, only groups which the user is a part of will appear.
+For example, if a carousel appears on the discover page that includes private groups, only groups that the user is a part of will appear.

 Use these best practices when designing and updating the discover page in EdCast

 1. Consider multiple user perspectives when adding static content to the discover page.
 For example, the first iteration of the discover page includes links to EdCast user docs, which is relevant for all users in their first few times accessing the platform
 1. Use custom carousels to organize content by topic.
 Carousels can display either channels or users
 1. Custom carousels with channels should be clearly named and invite the learner to explore a specific topic
-1. Custom carousels with users should feature engaged learners and leadership in the platform
+1. Custom carousels with users should feature engaged learners and leaders in the platform

-## Management and maintence of content using EdCast
+## Management and maintenance of content using EdCast

-This section docuemnts specific workflows in EdCast that admin will use when creating and maintaing content.
+This section documents specific workflows in EdCast that admin will use when creating and maintaining content.
 As the LXP implementation team discovers new ways to utilize EdCast, these processes shoud be updated.
 All admin should consider opening an MR to this page and workflows as they explore new tools in the platform.

 ### Channels